sanger-pathogens/TpRNAseq/README.md

 ![TpRNAseq_workflow](./docs/images/TpRNAseq_workflow.svg)

 In its simplest usage, **Tp RNAseq** takes a sample manifest (CSV; see [Generating a manifest](#generating-a-manifest)), reference (fasta) and annotation (gff) as input.
-It first runs some basic QC using `fastp` on the `.fastq.gz` files provided in the sample manifest.
-This involves adaptor removal and trimming of poor quality bases from the ends of the reads.
-The pipeline will then map reads to the given reference genome using Bowtie2.
-In order to do this, bowtie2 index files are required.
-These will be created if necessary.
+It then runs the following steps on `.fastq.gz` files provided in the sample manifest:

+1. **Data combining**: `.fastq.gz` files are combined based on sample or replicate structure.
+2. **Basic QC**: Adaptor removal and trimming of poor quality bases is performed by `fastp`.
+Quality assessment with `FASTQC` pre- and post-fastp, displayed in a convenient `html` report using [multiQC](https://multiqc.info/).
+3. **Mapping**: Reads are mapped to the given reference genome using `Bowtie2`.
+Bowtie2 index files are created if necessary.
+4. **Duplicate removal** (optional): Duplicate reads are removed using Picard's [MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard).
+5. **Read filtering**: Aligned reads are filtered with a user-defined filter (keeping all properly mapped read pairs by default).
+Additional filters are applied to generate strand-specific BAM files.
-Following mapping, the pipeline will mark and remove duplicates using Picard's [MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard).
-These deduplicated alignments will then be quantified per feature using HTSeq.
-For each sample, the pipeline outputs fastqc reports pre- and post-QC and a HTSeq count table.
-The count tables are combined across samples to generate a summary count table for convenient downstream analysis.
-It also allows the user to optionally output alignment files (bam) pre- and post-deduplication.
-Reports are summarized using [multiQC](https://multiqc.info/).
+6. **Read quantification per feature**: Performed on the user-defined filtered BAM by `htseq-count`.
+The generated count tables are combined across samples to generate a summary count table for convenient downstream analysis.
+7. **Coverage analysis**: Performed by `bedtools` and custom scripts on the strand-specific BAM files.
+Coverage plots will be generated per gene and intergenic region from the given annotation file (gff).

+The pipeline allows users to keep various intermediate files along the way.
+See [Usage](#usage) and [Output](#output) for more details.

 ## Requirements